tinyclub/linux-lab/README.md

     $ hdiutil create -type SPARSE -size 60g -fs "Case-sensitive Journaled HFS+" -volname labspace labspace.dmg
     $ hdiutil attach -mountpoint ~/Documents/labspace -no-browse labspace.dmg
     $ cd ~/Documents/labspace

+### 6.4.5 how to run as root

+By default, no password required to run as root with:

+    $ sudo -s

 # 7. Contact and Sponsor